 The Autumn Equinox

-The autumn equinox marks the time when the length of day equals the length of night.
-It is at that moment that ‘the Sun crosses what we call the ‘“celestial equator’—an imaginary extension of Earth’s equator line into space.”(2) This year the equinox occurred on Wednesday, September 22, 2021, at 3:20 PM.
+An equinox marks the time when the length of the day equals the length of the night.
+It is the moment that ‘the Sun crosses what we call the ‘“celestial equator’—an imaginary extension of Earth’s equator line into space.”(2) This year the equinox occurred on Wednesday, September 22, 2021.

-The autumnal equinox also marks the beginning of autumn.
+September’s equinox, also called the autumnal equinox, marks the beginning of autumn.
 Autumn will last until the winter solstice on December 21.

 The Harvest Moon and Haiku

-The equinox and the harvest moon are kigos, or seasonal words, used in writing haiku.
-(We explored the kigo in the post about the mini season of White Dew.)
-Other words associated with this season as suggested by the producers of Season by Season include:
+The autumn equinox and the harvest moon are kigos, or seasonal words, used in writing haiku.
+(You can read more about kigos in the post about the mini-season of White Dew.)
+There are also many other words that you can use in your haiku that will associate it with this time of year.
+The list below comes from the producers of Season by Season.
+There are some unique ones here!

 Yosa Buson 1716–1784